 ^[2] This represents Moody's forward view, not the view of the issuer.
 Forward views as published on latest Moody's Credit Opinion for the relevant peer.

-[3] Debt includes a portion of hybrid securities considered to have debt-like features as explained in Moody's Approach to Global Standard Adjustments in the Analysis of Financial Statements for Non-Financial Corporations revised in December 2016.
+^[3] Debt includes a portion of hybrid securities considered to have debt-like features as explained in Moody's Approach to Global Standard Adjustments in the Analysis of Financial Statements for Non-Financial Corporations.

-^[4] Fixed Charges include capitalised interests explained in Moody's Approach to Global Standard Adjustments in the Analysis of Financial Statements for Non-Financial Corporations revised in December 2016.
+^[4] Fixed Charges include capitalised interests explained in Moody's Approach to Global Standard Adjustments in the Analysis of Financial Statements for Non-Financial Corporations.
+Source: Moody's Financial MetricsTM